top of page

 For knowledge can only be obtained from men who know the enemy's dispositions.

-The use of spies comes in five classes
+Sun Tzu categorizes the use of spies comes into five classes

 1. Local Spies